 0% credit cards explained

 Whether it’s making larger purchases or transferring existing debt, many people use 0% credit cards as a way to manage their finances.
-However, like many financial options, they come with drawbacks as well as benefits.
+However, like many financial products, it’s important to know the potential pros and cons.

 What is a 0% credit card?